SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

    6. The system displays an error message
    7. End of flow

-##### 22. Edit the attempts allowed per question of an active module with related module response (step 11 of basic flow)
+##### 21. Edit the attempts allowed per question of an inactive module with related module response (step 11 of basic flow)
    1. The administrator presses the Edit button
    2. The administrator changes the “Attempts Allowed per Question” field
    3. The administrator presses the Save button